 Approached through ‘Inspiring Governance’ website, Palak is an HR manager working for a national construction company with an MA in HR Management and some CIPD certification.
 She is experienced in legal and financial matters.
 Palak’s first degree is a Bachelor of Commerce (accounts degree) from Gujarat University, India.
 (Lead governor: Governor skills & CPD)

 An Old Dane (and School Council member), Camilla is a Senior Associate Solicitor at Blaser Mills Law, a law firm based in Rickmansworth.
-As well as legal experience, Camilla is interested in providing HR guidance and supporting female achievement.
+As well as legal experience, Camilla is interested in supporting female achievement.
 She has been involved in some voluntary work linked to her profession and in building financial awareness.
 (Lead governor: SEND – to shadow CS).

 Mrs Aideen Ward